CDAMXI/LeetCode/README.md

 - Improve the efficiency of existing solutions.

 ## Notes
-- All exercises include example test cases in the main method.
-- All common data structures are located in ```srccode``` folder.
+- 🚨 All common data structures are located in ```srccode``` folder.
-- Some of these attempts may not fully work due to limitations with their approach.
+- ⚠️ Some of these attempts may not fully work due to limitations with their approach.
 I was unable to find a consistently working solution for them.
 However, the last approach works 100% off the time.
 Contributions & suggestions for improvements are welcome!
+- 🧪 All exercises include example test cases in the main method.